Skip to main content

 Alcohol-associated liver disease (ALD)

-ALD is a major cause of chronic liver diseases, leading to cirrhosis and liver cancer.
 The latest report from our institute shows that liver cirrhosis was the 11th leading cause of death in the USA, accounting for a total of 47,919 deaths in 2019, and 50.3% were alcohol related (https://www.niaaa.nih.gov/sites/default/files/surveillance-report118.pdf).
 The spectrum of ALD includes steatosis, steatohepatitis, cirrhosis, and hepatocellular carcinoma.
-Patients with underlying ALD and excessive alcohol intake may develop acute alcohol-associated hepatitis, a form of acute-on-chronic liver injury with the typical clinical syndrome jaundice (Gao and Bataller, 2011).
+Patients with underlying ALD and excessive alcohol intake may develop acute alcohol-associated hepatitis (AH), a form of acute-on-chronic liver injury with the typical clinical syndrome jaundice (Mackowiak, Fu, Maccioni, Gao 2024).
 At present, there are no small animal models available that reproduce the full spectrum of human ALD.
 Thus, our laboratory has been actively using liver injury models (induced by ethanol and/or other insults) and collaborating with clinical investigators to conduct translational research on the pathogenesis and novel therapeutic targets for ALD with focusing on the following projects.

-2. Novel therapeutic targets of ALD: Despite the profound economic and health impact of ALD, there are still no FDA-approved therapies for ALD.
-Our laboratory has been comprehensively investigating hepatoprotective factors in ALD and involving in translating these findings into new therapies for ALD.
+2. Hepatoprotection of ALD: Currently, there are no FDA-approved drugs for ALD.
+We are investigating hepatoprotective factors in ALD and involving in translating these findings into new therapies for ALD.
 Particularly, we first discovered interleukin-22 (IL-22) as a key survival factor for hepatocytes (Radaeva et al., 2004, Pan et al., 2004), and subsequently characterized IL-22 biology in the liver (Hwang et al., 2023).
-These studies led to a phase IIb trial showing a promising result of IL-22 therapy in alcohol-associated hepatitis (Arab et al. 2019).
-IL-22 clinical trials are ongoing for the treatment of acute-on-chronic liver failure including alcohol-associated hepatitis.
+These studies led to a phase IIb trial showing a promising result of IL-22 therapy in AH (Arab et al. 2019).
+IL-22 clinical trials are ongoing for the treatment of acute-on-chronic liver failure including AH.

-Chronic alcohol consumption is a leading cause of liver cancer, but the underlying mechanisms remain obscure.
-We have been actively studying tumor microenvironment in alcohol-associated liver cancer (Fu et al., 2023) and how alcohol consumption affects tumor microenvironment.
+3. Tumor microenvironment in alcohol-associated liver cancer: Alcohol consumption is a leading cause of liver cancer, but the underlying mechanisms remain obscure.
+We are studying tumor microenvironment in alcohol-associated liver cancer and exploring therapeutic targets for the treatment of this malady (Fu et al., 2023; Fu et al., 2024).

 Lab Members